nmdcom/NModcom/doc/NModcom.md

 TimeEvent e = new TimeEvent(this, target, time);
 simenv.RegisterEvent(e);
 ```

+Events are implemented as classes and thus can encapsulate arbitrary amounts of information.
+This makes it possible that a crop object responds to “Harvest” events, for example by reducing its biomass; and that a soil object responds to “Tillage” events.

 ## State events
 MODCOM can work with state events.
 Imagine that the temperature in a greenhouse is rising slowly.
 When the temperature reaches a certain threshold, windows are opened to slow down or prevent a further rise in temperature.